developer-zebra/developer-zebra-site/src/emdk-for-android/7-1/guide/multiuser/index.md

 ## Overview

-EMDK for Android 7.1 (and higher) supports Android multi-user mode, which allows for Primary and Secondary users, each with its own sets of apps, capabilities and access privileges.
-When running an EMDK app on a device with multile users, EMDK is enabled only for the active user.
-Apps should therefore be designed to release internal device resources and the EMDKManager whenever they are not in the foreground and to reacquire them when returning.
+EMDK for Android 7.1 (and higher) supports Android multi-user mode, which allows a device to have Primary and Secondary users, each with its own sets of apps, capabilities and access privileges.
+When running an EMDK app on a device with multiple users, EMDK is enabled only for the active user. **Apps must be designed to release internal device resources and the EMDKManager whenever the app goes to the background** and to reacquire them when returning to the foreground.
 This is done by listening with intents:

-* `ACTION_USER_BACKGROUND` - surrender resources when heard
+* `ACTION_USER_BACKGROUND` - release internal resources when heard
 * `ACTION_USER_FOREGROUND` - reacquire resources when heard

-The EMDK service releases external component resources automatically when an app goes to the background.
-Therefore scanners, serial devices and other resources become invalid when switching to a different user and must be reacquired before use.
+The EMDK service automatically releases ***external*** component resources (i.e. scanner, serial and SimulScan objects) when an app goes to the background to make them available to the foreground app. **Scanning resources must be programmatically reacquired when the EMDK app returns to the foreground**.

 -----

 ### Example
-The code below demonstrates how an app should release and reacquire EMDK resources when switching users on the device.
+The code below demonstrates how an app should release and reacquire EMDK resources when switching users on a device.

     :::xml